 At 37 feet tall, the statue of William Penn on top of City Hall is the tallest statue to crown a building in the world.

 Founded in 1809, the Walnut Street Theatre is America’s oldest theater.
-It was once owned by Edwin Booth, John Wilkes Booth’s brother.
+It was once owned by Edwin Booth, the brother of John Wilkes Booth who assassinated President Abraham Lincoln.

 In November 1793, President George Washington lived in Germantown while Philadelphia was under quarantine for yellow fever.
 The house where he stayed is owned by the National Parks Service and is known as the Germantown White House, or the Deshler-Morris House.